Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

 [Patrick Robins is not on the war memorial or church plaque]

-Roll of Honour - a list of the men who served in World War One, that were connected with the village:
+WW1 Roll of Honour - a list of the men who served in the Great War, that were connected with the village:

-[some of the names listed are in addition to the men listed on the Hastingleigh Church Official Roll of Honour.]
+[some of the names listed are in addition to the men listed on the Hastingleigh Church's Official Roll of Honour.]

-NK = Rank Not Known - it is possible they served in the Navy or RFC/RAF - I have only checked army records so far.)
+NK = Rank Not Known - it is possible they served in the Navy or RFC/RAF - I have only checked what remains of army records so far.

 [NK] George William Baker (Click for Details)